aureliengmichaud/Odyssey67/README.md

  ### Update: The PCB is now on Rev 2.1; it has been updated due to some minor clearance issues (stabilizers overlapping diodes).
 The plates are on Rev 2.0; two holes have been added for better support.

- A simple and practical 65% mechanical keyboard powered Elite-C microcontroller.
+ A simple and practical 65% mechanical keyboard powered by the Elite-C microcontroller.

  ![PCB Front Render](https://i.imgur.com/4Ekcaup.png)